marlonrichert/zsh-autocomplete/README.md

 ## Key Bindings
-Here's a list of key bindings that `zsh-autocomplete` adds to the command line.
+`zsh-autocomplete` adds the following key bindings to your command line:

 | Key(s) | Action |
 | --- | --- |